Menu Close

 On 25 July, we celebrate National Schizophrenia Awareness Day to raise awareness and reduce stigma about schizophrenia.

-Did you know that 1 in 100 people experience schizophrenia?
+Did you know that 1 in 100 people live with schizophrenia?

 Schizophrenia is a mental health condition characterised by symptoms such as hallucinations, delusions and disorganised thinking.
 It typically emerges in young adulthood.
 Schizophrenia is a part of life for the people living with it, but it is not what defines them.
 Reducing someone to just their mental illness fuels stigma, misunderstanding and can create social isolation.